ThomasFeher/armadillo/README.txt

   http://icl.cs.utk.edu/lapack-for-windows/lapack/

 The MKL and ACML libraries are generally the fastest.
-See Section 4.0 for more info on making Armadillo use MKL or ACML.
+See section 5 for more info on making Armadillo use MKL or ACML.

 You can find the original sources for standard BLAS and LAPACK at: